Soreepeong/DPSViewer/README.md

 ![Korean](https://raw.githubusercontent.com/Soreepeong/DPSViewer/master/readme-images/img-kor.png)

-DPSViewer is a lightweight DPS meter for FFXIV (v3.57 for Global version and v3.3 for Korean version).
+DPSViewer is a lightweight DPS meter for FFXIV (v3.57 for Global version and v3.4 for Korean version).
+It supports both DX9 and DX11 versions.

   - See the DPS of everyone around you
   - Take multiple screenshots without delay